SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 As a matter of fact, it was neither possible to make the ABAP Development Tools (ADT) available for the participants of this virtual hands-on workshop, nor was it feasible to provide a SAP GUI.
 For this reason, **this Deep Dive section is presented by the trainer** live in ADT and the SAP GUI connected to the underlying SAP S/4HANA system.<br>
 <br>
 >**IMPORTANT NOTE**<br>
->The following **Deep Dive 1 documentation** is intended as a later guidance for you to reproduce the described steps in your own environments.<br>
+>The following **Deep Dive 1 documentation** is intended as a later guidance for you to reproduce the described steps in your own environments.
 >Even though it contains step by step instructions, **this part does not belong to the hands-on exercises!**
 <br>